-Multiple self-help sites for beginner entrepreneurs will try to convince you that «hiring a front end developer is a piece of
+Multiple self-help sites for beginner entrepreneurs will try to convince you that «hiring a front-end developer is a piece of cake.»

 Don’t believe them.
-People struggling to find front end developers run into all kinds of obstacles.
-Like,
+People struggling to hire dedicated front-end developers run into all kinds of obstacles.

 - They don’t hire devs at all.
 Instead, they end up hiring web designers.
 Because «hey, they draw websites too, don’t they?»

-Similarly to the famous board game, when you hire front end developers without clearly knowing what you’re doing, you lose not just time.
+Like the famous board game, you lose time hiring front-end developers without clearly knowing what you’re doing.
 You risk:

-- Receiving a half-baked, raw, rare, slack-baked, underdone product that will require more resources to fix and polish that its actual development
+Receiving a half-baked, raw, rare, slack-baked, underdone product that will require more resources to fix and polish than its actual development

-- Hire an incompetent but «top-rated» freelancer on one of the widely promoted online marketplaces such as Freelancer or Fiverr.
+Hire an incompetent but «top-rated» freelancer on a widely promoted online marketplace such as Freelancer or Fiverr.

 Fast.
 Safe.
 No sweat.

-Just read on, we’ll get to it.
-But first, let’s make sure you really do need a front end developer.
+Just read on.
+We’ll get to it.
+But first, let’s make sure you do need a front-end developer.
 Lemon would not want you to make the wrong decisions.

-So, you think you need a front end developer.
+So, you think you need a front-end developer.
 Legendary.
-But do you really have this need?
+But do you have this need?

-To answer this question, let us first clarify what is front end development.
-Simply put, front end devs make site layouts created by a web designer interactive.
-Often referred to as client-side programming (don’t worry, it doesn’t mean you will have to code), the front end is often focused around UI/UX and users’ interaction with the website.
+To answer this question, let us first clarify what front-end development is.
+Front-end devs make site layouts created by a web designer interactive.
+Often referred to as client-side programming (don’t worry, it doesn’t mean you will have to code), the front end is often focused on UI/UX and users’ interaction with the website.

-Based on this, we’ll now list some of the typical tasks front-end programmers work on.
+Based on this, we’ll list some typical tasks front-end programmers work on.

 - Reanimating website layouts and wireframes created by web designers